wasp-os/wasp-os/docs/appguide.rst

 When an application is initialized is enters the ``BACKGROUND`` state.
 A backgrounded application will not execute but it should nevertheless maintain its user visible state whilst in the background.
-To conserve memory WASP does not permit two applications to run simultaneously but because each application preserves its state when in the background it will appear to the user as though all applications are running all the time.
+To conserve memory wasp-os does not permit two applications to run simultaneously but because each application preserves its state when in the background it will appear to the user as though all applications are running all the time.